-One special memory at UEL was being in my room at Longbridge house at Docklands campus and counting planes flying in and out of London airport across river Thames.
+One special memory at UEL was being in my room at Longbridge house at Docklands campus and counting planes flying in and out of City airport across the River Thames.

 What have you done since graduating from UEL?

-I been working in a University in Ghana, where I lecture various courses including research methods, strategic management, Leadership and Logistics Management
+I been working in a university in Ghana, where I lecture on various courses including research methods, strategic management, leadership and logistics management

 What is your current job role?
 And what does it involve?